The LUSID Java SDK provides convenient access to the LUSID REST API in Java environments.

 The

-updated with the latest API version, but there may be some lead time while we deprecate older endpoints.
-Once we deprecate older API versions, the latest API version is moved to themaster
+master/mainbranch of a SDK may not always have the latest API version; there may, for example, also bev2orv3branches.
+We aim to keepmaster/mainupdated with the latest API version, but there may be some lead time while we deprecate older endpoints.
+Once we deprecate older API versions, the latest API version is moved to themaster/mainbranch.

 Installing the latest LUSID Java SDK